-You can use the split-screen layout key to have the machine-based collision objects defined on your machine and measured fixtures be shown in three dimensions (see "Program Run, Full Sequence and Program Run, Single Block" on page 86).
+You can use the split-screen layout key to have the machine-based collision objects defined on your machine and measured fixtures be shown in three dimensions (see "Program Run, Full Sequence and Program Run, Single Block" on page 88).

-Press the right mouse button to rotate the overall view of the collision objects.
 You can switch between the various views via soft key:

 Function Soft key Switch between wire-frame and solid-object view Switch between solid and transparent view Display/hide the coordinate systems that result from transformations in the kinematics description.
-Functions for rotating in the X and Z axes, and magnifying/reducing SNQ.
+Functions for rotating in the X and Z axes, and 6210